school-brainhack/school-brainhack.github.io/content/en/project/Ridani_Chi_separation_project/index.md

 After reading everything, you have a general idea of what you should expect from these codes.
 First, open your simulation file and create your custom phantom.
 You can do that by changing, for example, the values of each region of the brain provided by a file named "parameters.mat", which will contain susceptibility values used as a reference for your work denoted as "chiref", "chiref" will present the total susceptibility, I suggest adding two more columns named "chipos" and "chineg" so you can add your positive and negative susceptibilities (always make sure that chiref=chipos+chineg).
 Now RUN the file named `MacroCreateSusceptibiltyPhantom.m` that will call the main function `CreateOwnRealisticPhantom.m`.
 Now before running you might want to consider one of these two options:
 - Run the code through chiref, chipos, chineg individually.
 (By default, the code will use chiref since we manually added chipos and chineg so to run the code over the values of chipos and chineg you will have to change in `CreateOwnRealisticPhantom.m` every chiref into chipos or chineg).
 - Change the code!
 You can automatically get the chipos and chineg then add them together and save the results as chiref.
 Here is my suggestion: 1) Make a copy of the original code so you don't lose it.
-2) In `CreateOwnRealisticPhantom.m` change every chiref to chipos.
+2) Open `CreateOwnRealisticPhantom.m` and change every chiref to chipos.
 3) Copy-paste almost all the code and now change it to chineg.
 At this point you should have the exact code repeated twice once for chipos and once for chineg.
 4) To get chiref add these few lines at the end:
 ```matlab
 %Calculation of ChiTotal from ChiNeg and ChiPos
 % File paths of the two NIfTI images to be loaded